 Simple, start out as a barback or server instead, learn the ropes, then progress into the bartender’s shoes from there.
 That’s the fastest & most reliable way to becoming a professional bartender.

 Start Out as a Barback or Server

-If you have no experience, finding a job as a bartender is going to be tough.
+If you have no experience, it’s no secret that finding a job as a bartender will be tough.
 It can be done, but it’s unlikely.
-When you’re looking for work, by all means, apply for bartending roles.
-You just need to make sure you let potential employers know that you’re willing (and happy) to start out as a barback or server first.
+So when you’re looking for work, by all means, apply for bartending roles, but you should also let potential employers know that you’re willing (and happy) to start out as a barback or server first.

 The chances are, they’ll be the only positions employers will want you for.

 Almost every great bartender started out as a barback or server first.
 It teaches you some of the fundamental skills you’ll need to succeed as a bartender later on.